 Over the next 12 years, Alexandre traveled the world and displayed his work in numerous galleries and exhibitions.

 A showman and historian, Alexandre calls himself the family gossip.
 He knows many of the family stories that do not make it into the history books, and is happy to share them with those that come and see him.

 Alexandre maintains a home and studio in Southern California.
 Living in the Sunshine State with his son Felix, his beloved wife Maria, and step-daughter Julia, the Renoirs are deeply involved in art, life, and love.

 Alexandre bases his style in Impressionism, a style his ancestor helped innovate, but his style and technique departs from that of his great-grandfather.
 Whereas Pierre-Auguste captured French lifestyle, culture, and landscape in his intricate works, Alexandre’s approach focuses on looser, nature-inspired compositions.

 Pierre-Auguste joked that a palette knife is only good for cleaning a palette.
 Alexandre, on the other hand, exclusively paints with palette knives, going so far as to design custom knives to achieve the effects he desires.

 Instead of mixing his paints on a palette, Alexandre prefers to mix his paint directly on the canvas.
 The technique produces vibrant colors not seen in traditional, 19th-century Impressionism.
 His use of thick, impasto texture creates paintings infused with dimension and depth that harkens to Impressionism’s emphasis on light.

 Much like Pierre-Auguste, Alexandre prefers to paint bright and joyful works.
-He takes to heart his great-grandfather’s philosophy: “There are enough dark and ugly things in the world, I am not going to add any more,” preferring to portray the pleasurable and serene aspects of life.
+He takes to heart his great-grandfather’s philosophy: “There are too many unpleasant things in life as it is without creating still more of them,” preferring to portray the pleasurable and serene aspects of life.